twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 <img src="./latency_vs_throughput.png" width="450" height="300"/>

 #### Bandwidth
-Bandwidth is very similar to throughput.
-It is the maximum amount, or capacity, of data that can travel through a link or network, measured in bits per second.
+A common misconception is that bandwidth is a measure of speed.
+Rather, bandwith is synonymous with capacity.
+It is the maximum amount of data that can travel through a link or network, measured in bits per second (bps).
 Bandwidth describes the *theoretical* data transfer rate that should occur, whereas the throughput describes the *real world* data transfer rate of the network.

+Often, we use the water pipe analogy to explain how bandwith works.
+The wider the pipe (larger diameter), the more water that can flow through.
+Simililarly, the more bandwidth a data connection has, the more data it can send and receive at the time.
+That being said, bandwidth is the capacity for speed.

+**Why do we care about Bandwidth?
+Why bother measuring it?**
+- getting money's worth?
+- is there something that can be fixed?
+- are airplanes able to foster maximum capacity? is what we pay what we actually get?
+    -- how can we tell? calculate bandwith
+    -- ways to calculate bandwith
+- how can planes begin to maximuze bandwith

 #### How can we calculate each of these?
 **Latency:**